pedersen-fisheries-lab/sspm/paper/paper.md

 ![The sspm workflow.\label{fig:workflow}](../man/figures/flowchart.png){width=90%}

+# Connections to other spatiotemporal stock assessment approaches

+The general approach used by `sspm` of using a statistical model to estimate spatiotemporally varying population varying biomass indices is closely connected to approaches used by other modern model-based spatial abundance estimation software, such as the `VAST` R package [@thorson2019Guidance] and the `sdmTMB` R package [@anderson2022sdmTMB].
+Our method shares the same approach as both `VAST` and `sdmTMB` of using spatially explicit models to estimate local biomass density (\autoref{fig:workflow} steps 1,2, and 4), then aggregating up from those models to predict aggregate stock-level metrics such as total biomass and productivity (\autoref{fig:workflow} steps 8).
+The multiplicative surplus production model used by `sspm` is also similar to the vector-autoregessive model for biomass changes used by these two packages, as both `VAST` and `sdmTMB` can model local temporal changes as autoregressive processes on the link-scale of a generalized linear model [@thorson2019Guidance].

+One major difference between the `sspm` package and other model-based spatiotemporal modelling packages is its special-purpose nature.
+The `spm_smooth` function uses a computationally simpler (although somewhat less flexible) Conditional Autoregressive (CAR) model [@rueGaussianMarkovRandom2005] for modelling spatial variation in covariates and biomass, as compared to the more complex spatial random effects possible with `VAST` and `sdmTMB`; this has the advantage of computational speed and less user knowledge of how to set up complex spatial grids, although it is less flexible.
+This means that `sspm` should be easier to adapt to novel fisheries than more complex packages that require more user modelling knowledge.

+The other benefit of `sspm`, relative to other modelling packages,  is the ability to model productivity rates directly (\autoref{fig:workflow} steps 5 and 6), rather than implicitly via an auto-regressive processes as used in `VAST` or `sdmTMB`.
+This means that  it is possible in `sspm` to model nonlinear relationships between environmental covariates and productivity, or to easily include factors such as time-lagged effects of predictors on productivity in a given year.
+This approach does, however, sacrifice the ability to propagate measurement error into uncertainty about rates of change.
+One of the future directions for development of this package is to include variance propagation methods into the surplus production modelling step.

 # Acknowledgements

-This research was supported by the canadian Department of Fisheries of Oceans (DFO) Sustainable fisheries Science Fund, and by a Discovery Grant from the canadian Natural Sciences and Engineering Research Council (NSERC) to E. J.Pedersen.
+This research was supported by the Canadian Department of Fisheries of Oceans (DFO) Sustainable fisheries Science Fund, and by a Discovery Grant from the Canadian Natural Sciences and Engineering Research Council (NSERC) to E. J.Pedersen.
 We thank Fonya Irvine and John-Philip Williams for their help in testing the package and providing feedback on model implementation.

 # References